heycarsten/personal-page/README.md

 ### Visual Studio Code

 Oh, text editors.
 I have used a number of editors over the years, you name it, if it’s somewhat popular, I’ve probably tried it.
+Notepad+ back in my Windows days, TextMate 1 and 2, Coda, Sublime Text 2 and 3, Atom, vim, MacVim, NeoVim, Spacemacs, and Visual Studio Code.

+These days I do 80% of my coding and writing in Visual Studio Code, it works fantastically.
+The ecosystem of extensions is incredibly rich and diverse, and often very high quality too.
+It works great for any project I am working on, and VS Code Live is a godsend for pairing.
+It’s a very powerful programming environment and is also incredibly accessible to newcomers.
+It even works really well on Linux.

+I really like the Material Dark theme, I’ve always preferred dark themes, I find them less fatiguing.
+I set a visible gutter to 80 columns and keep my code within that boundary.
+I use spaces for indentation, defaulting to 2 spaces.
+I’ll change that depending on the project, but that’s my default.
+I also enable show trailing white spaces.
+I use the Source Code Pro typeface at 15pt.

 ### Git / GitHub

 However you decide to store your source repositories, it’s super important to use some form of version control.
 When I started my career Subversion was the standard, around 2007-2008 I learned about Git and was sold on it immediately.
+I also really like GitHub, I have been using it since it launched and continue to be a satisfied customer.

 ### iTerm2 / Terminal